-We have to interact with various professionals on a regular basis, and the way we go about choosing them is revealing.
+We interact with various professionals on a regular basis, and the way we go about choosing them is revealing.
 When we need a plumber, we might choose the one with the best reviews.
-When we need a hair stylist, maybe we ask our friends who they go to.
-Sometimes things go well, but sometimes we have that frustrating experience where the job gets done poorly and we realize we could have done it better ourselves.
+When we need a hairstylist, we ask our friends.
+Sometimes things go well, but sometimes we have that frustrating experience.

-So what about choosing teachers for our children?
+So how do we go about choosing teachers for our children?

-Arguably, the professionals we select as teachers for our children are the most important professionals we will ever work with.
+The professionals we select as teachers for our children are the most important professionals we will ever work with.
 (And yes, you DO have a say in your child’s education, even though inertia can make it easy to just stay in the flow of whatever school district you happen to live in).
-And sadly, many parents find themselves with that same frustration at the “professionals” and feel that they themselves have to be able to compensate.
+Sadly, many parents find themselves with that same frustration at the “professionals” and feel that they themselves have to be able to compensate.
 So what creates this dynamic?
 What is it that makes parents lose their trust in the education professionals?

 Large class sizes, standardized testing, and an overgeneralized core curriculum can all play a part in creating this frustration and lack of trust.
 Parents know their child as an individual--they know all the personality, interests, quirks, behavioral nuances, academic abilities, weaknesses, etc. A good teacher can also get to know a student at this type of individual level, but not when they have thirty or forty kids in a classroom.
 Even the best teachers, who are aware of how each child learns and what each individual child’s strengths, weaknesses, and interests might be, are bound to a one-size-fits-all testing system and core curriculum.
 This leaves students bored or confused, and families and even teachers feeling helpless and frustrated.

 The sheer numbers and overarching regulations can also lead to a bureaucratic type of system that is frustrating for parents to try and deal with.
-With, for example, only broad and formulaic communication from teachers and administration, large amounts of paperwork and red tape, and Parent Teacher Conferences that seem more like a timestamp than an actual conference, parent’s might feel that their child is being unnoticed and slipping through any number of cracks.
+With, for example, only broad and formulaic communication from teachers and administration, large amounts of paperwork and red tape, and Parent-Teacher conferences that seem more like a timestamp than an actual conference, parents might feel that their child is unnoticed and slipping through any number of cracks.